hydrogadget/hydrogadget.github.com/content/leaving-our-mark-on-the-internet-of-things.md

-After about 30 minutes of fumbling through a crazy interface, I think I got the timer programmed correctly, or so I hope...guess I'll have to wait until tomorrow to find out.
+After about 30 minutes of fumbling through a crazy interface, I think I got the timer programmed correctly, or so I hoped...guess I'll have to wait until tomorrow to find out.

-Make a long story short, I lucked out that time, but I seriously wanted to do something about the interface.
+To make a long story short, I lucked out that time, but I seriously wanted to do something about the interface.

-Enter, HydroGadget (and SYN Shop, and Mini-Maker Faire LV, and Unicorns)
+Enter, HydroGadget (and SYN Shop, and Mini-Maker Faire LV, and group of BFFs)
 ===

-Around the same time I had really gotten interested in learning more about microelectronics.
-The Arduino had started to become popular and entry level electronics had never been easier to work with.

-I built a few kits, played with the Arduino, but I never really went past the basics.
-All the time, I had been thinking about building a new irrigation timer, but I didn't see a very elegent solution using the Arduino as the controller.

-Adding networking and a web interface would add additional expense
+So after wandering aimlessly trying to learn microelectronics, I had assembled a few kits, played with the Arduino -- but I really didn't understand what I was doing.
+I was just following recipes that someone else had designed.

+With the upcoming [Las Vegas Mini Maker Faire](http://makerfairevegas.com/ "Las Vegas Mini Maker Faire"), I really wanted to throw my hat into the ring as a maker.
+I'm currently the president of [SYN Shop](https://synshop.org/ "SYN Shop") and I have nothing to show for myself.